tmotl/Repetier-Firmware/README.md

 Idea to send the active digits with the printTemperature-Status.

 _by Nibbels_:
-Disabled Milling-Mode!
-If you need it, activate it within the configuration files.
 M3900 Xn Ym Px Sy	- Scan the heatbeds offset and correct the active zMatrix within the RAM of the Printer.
 (X-Y-Pos, Learning-Factor, linear distance weight.)
 M3901 Xn Ym Px Sy	- to preconfigure M3900 (X-Y-Pos, Learning-Factor, linear distance weight.)